WarpPLS

 Main features:

-- Powerful new PLS-based structural equation modeling (SEM) software.
+- Powerful PLS-based structural equation modeling (SEM) software.

-- Easy to use, with a step-by-step user interface guide.
+- Very easy to use, with a step-by-step user interface guide.

 - Identifies nonlinear relationships, and estimates path coefficients accordingly.

-- Also models linear relationships, using a standard PLS regression algorithm.
+- Also models linear relationships, using classic and factor-based PLS algorithms.

 - Models reflective and formative variables, as well as moderating effects.